The Literary Press Group has a small and dedicated staff, including:

 When not at work, Barb enjoys reading all the beautiful books that come into her office daily, and looks forward to summers on the dock with a pile of LPG books at hand.
 She also belongs to a longstanding book club – 15 years and counting!

-Mandy Bayrami, Marketing Manager
+Mandy Bayrami, Marketing Manager (on leave)

 Mandy Bayrami is the marketing manager at the LPG.
 She previously worked at the Association of Canadian Publishers and Playwrights Canada Press, both of which solidified her enthusiasm for the literary community and the exciting books born from it.